DorielRivalet/MHFZ_Overlay/README.md

 4. Make sure Window Match Priority is set to "Match title, otherwise find window of same type"
 5. Click Add Source again, select Window Capture, select Create new, click OK.
 6. Select the Window dropdown, choose MHFZ_Overlay.exe (if the option is not shown, load the overlay first and retry)
+7. For Capture Method, choose Windows 10
-7. Make sure Window Match Priority is set to "Match title, otherwise find window of same executable"
+8. Make sure Window Match Priority is set to "Match title, otherwise find window of same executable"
-8. Happy Hunting!
+9. Happy Hunting!

 ## How to Manually Update with Update.exe